lupyuen/lupyuen.github.io/src/dsi.md

 This means that MIPI DSI uses [__Differential Signalling__](https://en.wikipedia.org/wiki/Differential_signalling) for high-speed data transfers.
 (4.5 Gbps per lane)

 (Differential Signalling is also used in [__HDMI__](https://en.wikipedia.org/wiki/HDMI) and [__USB__](https://en.wikipedia.org/wiki/USB#Signaling))

+_Are all 4 DSI Data Lanes identical?_

+For sending commands to the Display Controller, only DSI Lane 0 is used.
+(Lane 0 is bidirectional)

+For sending pixel data, all 4 DSI Lanes will be used.
+(Unidirectional)

 Let's dig deeper into MIPI DSI...